dicroce/revere/docs/r_storage.md

 - The dumbdex is an array of entries that contain a uint64_t and a uint16_t.
 The uint64_t is the timestamp of the video contained in the block, the uint16_t is the index of the block in question.
 - When a file is first allocated the freedex is full and the dumbdex is empty.
 - Since the dumbdex is sorted and consists of fixed size entries it is binary search able.
 - SO, what all this structure accomplishes is to get queries to the correct block in O(log N).
 Once you have a block number, then what?
 - Brief background knowledge side track: video frames come in a few types (I, P, B).
 Only I frames are independently decodable.
 Decoding a particular P requires decoding the preceeding I frame and all of the frames between.
+All the frames from an I up to but not including the next I are called a GOP (Group Of Pictures).
 - Because of this, the r_storage now has a layer optimized for storing "Independent Blocks" called r_ind_block.
 Within the payload of an ind block is another layer called r_rel_block.
 Ultimately, all data winds up in r_rel_blocks IN r_ind_blocks.
 For video, r_rel_block provides access to the frames within a GOP.
 For audio, r_rel_block is still used even though the frames generally do not have the intra dependence.
 - Let's back up a bit. r_ind_block generally represents a few minutes of data from a camera.
 It also needs to store multiple streams (video & audio).
 - BUT, since we write whole GOP's inside r_rel_block's we need a way to hold the current gop + whatever audio frames arrived during this gop in memory until we have accumulated a complete gop and can write it all out.
 - This is implemented in r_storage_file using the GOP buffer.
 - Since r_rel_block is generally storing at most a GOP it is designed to allow accumulation of frame data into a contiguous in memory buffer... it can also be created from a buffer.
 This allows r_storage_file to accumulate arriving frames directly into a r_rel_block and then it can write the whole r_rel_block into the r_ind_block payload with a single memcpy once it detects that it has a complete gop.
+- Ok, we desribed how the dumbdex helps queries find the block to look in, but how do you find video within a block? r_ind_block takes care of this.
+- r_ind_block generally looks like this: [[header][index][data...]]
+- The r_ind_block header has a frame count.
+The index is preallocated big enough to hold some number of indexes.
+The data section contains the data payloads (which are r_rel_blocks, but to r_ind_block they are just data + size).
+- The r_ind_block index contains fixed size entries that contain a timestamp and an offset into the data section.
+- So, queries work by first reading the frame count from the header, then binary searching the index up to frame count frames, then offseting into the data section to find r_rel_blocks.
+- Write to an r_ind_block work by first finding a location in the data section (right after the end of the last data payload) and writing the data.
+Next an index entry is appended and finally the frame count in the header is updated.
+Memory fences are used to maintain the ordering of these writes.
+This structure naturally allows multiple simultaneous readers + a single writer without the use of locks.